NLeSC/the-turing-way/book/website/reproducible-research/testing/testing-exceptions.md

       c = a + b
     ```

 If you set the random number seed you will always get the same value of `c`, so it can be tested.
 But, say the model is changed and the function that calculates `a` uses a different number of random numbers that it did previously.
 Now not only will `a` be different but `b` will be too, because as shown above the random numbers outputted given a random number seed are in a fixed order.
-As a result the random numbers produced to calculate `b` will have changed.
-This can lead to tests failing when there is in fact no bug.
+As a result, the random numbers produced to calculate `b` will have changed.
+This can lead to tests failing when there is, in fact, no bug.

 <a name="Measure_the_distribution_of_results"></a>
 #### Measure the distribution of results